Triggers¶

 -

-Multiple trigger branches: A single workflow can have a Chat Trigger feeding one agent and a Telegram Trigger feeding a different agent.
+Multiple trigger branches: A single workflow can have a Chat Trigger feeding one agent and a Schedule Trigger feeding a different agent.
 Each trigger fires independently and only executes its own branch.

 -